 Skills Coaching Overview

-The following will be covered extensively throughout the clinic/instruction (this overview is merely a brief description of the main points and segments of the clinic.
+The following will be covered extensively throughout clinics and coaching sessions (this overview is merely a brief description of the main points and segments of the clinic.
 Riders will receive a very detailed written/digital curriculum when they attend the clinic).

 The curriculum is designed to start with the most important elements of riding and build off of these.
 For instance, without proper body position and weight placement on the bike—without a proper ”foundation”—the rider will have a very difficult time providing effective movements and control on the bike: therefore, position is covered first.
-We put down a proper and correct foundation and build off of that.
-As the instruction progresses, it will vary, somewhat, dues to the needs of the rider: riding is fundamentally the same regardless of the rider’s ability, however, a professional downhiller will use these skills in a much different manner and under different conditions then a recreational rider whose main concern is to be safer and have more control and confidence on the bike.
+As the instruction progresses, it will vary, somewhat, due to the needs of the rider.
+However, riding is fundamentally the same regardless of the rider’s ability: a professional downhiller will use very similar skills as the recreational rider but in much different manner and under different conditions.

 1) Descending Body Position.
 This is the foundation of riding the Mountain Bike Riding in technically challenging terrain.
 Much of what we do on the bike will build off of this position and it will frequently be revisited throughout the clinic.